The views expressed by the host on this program, documented to be almost always right 99.8% of the time.

 We've been told our whole lives not to say bad things about people, not to be bullies, to not ostracize people based on their skin color.

-We have these social mores, and he breaks all of them.
+We have these social mores, and he breaks all of them, and he's successful, and people are wondering how he gets away with it.

 A recent Washington Post ABC News poll showed that 69% of Americans said the idea of President Trump made them anxious.

-For some, Trump's diatribes against undocumented immigrants, Mexicans and Muslims evoke unpleasant flashbacks of dictators.
+For some, Trump's diatribes against undocumented immigrants, Mexicans, and Muslims evoke unpleasant flashbacks of dictators.

 For others, his raw-toned insults conjure memories of high school bullies.

-You kidding me, two people have shown up with these complaints to a shrink, and somehow the shrink lets the Washington Post know, and there is a big story about this.
+Two people have shown up with these complaints to a shrink, and somehow the shrink lets the Washington Post know, and there is a big story about this.

 You want me to explain this?

-Here you have a bunch of people who have enforced touchy feely political correctness on everybody, and what did they emphasize?
+Here you have a bunch of people who have enforced touchy, feely political correctness on everybody.

 No competition.